-Right now, we’re in a unique situation where interest rates are low and the real estate market is hot and active despite a recession.
+Right now, we’re in a unique situation where interest rates are low, and the real estate market is booming.
 “In a low-rate environment, refinancing usually seems like a good option,” says Mike Tassone, co-founder of Own Up, a lender-comparison platform.

 Here’s how it works: